reproto/reproto/doc/spec.md

 ## Extensions

-reProto allows all messages and interfaces to be extended.
+reProto allows all types and interfaces to be extended.

 Extensions allow for additions, and is typically used to adapt a protocol specification to your local environment.